chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

     ```
     - provide `AWS profile name` skip this if IAM role configured on bashtion host
     - filter and select AWS region from list
-    - give AWS VPC ID
+    - give AWS VPC ID created in the Prerequisites step.
+Example: `"vpc12318h"`
-    - to create subnets we have two options as CIDR Block and subnets ids, select  `yes` for CIDR and `no` for subnet ids, we need three private subnets, if you want to keep loadbalancer on public IP then we need three public subnets as well
+    - to create subnets we have two options as CIDR Block and subnets ids, select  `yes` for CIDR and `no` for subnet ids, and provide subnet ids created in the Prerequisites step.
+Example `subnet-07e469d218301533`, subnets should be created under same VPC provided above, we need three private subnets, if you want to keep loadbalancer on public IP then we need three public subnets as well, recomended is to use subnet ids.
     ```bash
         Do you want to use AWS CIDR Block:
         > yes
           no
     ```
-    - give `ssh key pair name`, `AMI Id`,
+    - give `ssh key pair name` name used for creating ssh key pair , `AMI Id` which depends on the AWS Region and the Operating System image you want to use.,
     - if you want to terminate all the resources on deletion then select  `on`
     ```bash
         Delete on termination should be: